Nintendo Switch Or Kids Tablet? 3 Tips To Help Choose

 Here are the various advantages and disadvantages of a Nintendo Switch compared to children's tablets or full tablets in short:

-We have put a summary on youtube that you can watch here, but read on for our full comparison.
+I've put a summary on youtube that you can watch here, but be sure to read on for our full comparison.

-We have now understood from Nintendo that they do not plan to provide the Nintendo Switch with a web browser.
+In the meantime I have understood from Nintendo that they do not intend to provide the Nintendo Switch with a web browser.

 On top of that, there will be no video streaming apps like Netflix at launch.